CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 - once the debtor has accepted the DPA, an email will be sent via HostFact;
 - additionally, as long as a debtor hasn't signed the DPA, a message can be shown in the `klantenpaneel`

+# Todo
+- [ ] Save date and IP address instead of 'yes' in custom field
+- [ ] Do error handling before sending confirmation email to the debtor
+- [ ] Create config field

 # Screenshots

 Plugin: